Table of Contents

 Center mode of AR session

-The center mode is a core concept in Unity AR, determining which object is selected as the reference point (center object) for all AR tracking during the session and which objects in the session can move freely.
-Through the following content, you will learn the basic concepts of the center mode and its impact on the movement behavior of objects in the scene.
+Center mode is a core concept in Unity AR, which determines which object is selected as the reference point (center object) for all AR tracking during session operation, and which objects in the session can move freely.
+Through the following content, you will understand the basic concepts of center mode and its impact on the movement behavior of objects in the scene.

 Before you begin

-• Learn the basic concepts, components, and workflow of a session through Introduction to AR Session.
+• Understand the basic concepts, composition, and workflow of sessions through Introduction to AR Session.

-• Understand the role of the camera in an AR scene and how the session controls the camera properties to ensure a proper AR experience through Camera.
+• Learn about the role of the camera in AR scenes and how the session controls camera properties to ensure a proper AR experience through Camera.

-• Learn the basic concepts, components, and lifecycle of XR Origin through XR Origin.
+• Understand the basic concepts, composition, and lifecycle of XR Origin through XR Origin.

-• Understand the basic concepts, states, and lifecycle of a target through Target.
+• Learn about the basic concepts, states, and lifecycle of targets through Target.

 Center object and center mode

 To ensure that the movement behavior of objects in the scene meets expectations, the session needs to select a reference point as the center for all AR tracking.
-This reference point is represented in the Unity scene as the center object (CenterObject).
-The center mode (CenterMode) is the rule that determines which object the center object is during the session's operation.
+The representation of this reference point in the Unity scene is the center object (CenterObject).
+Center mode (CenterMode) is the rule that determines which object this center object should be during session operation.

 The center of a session can be one of the following objects: